Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: Introduction

 \section{Introduction}

-The LHC has accumulated 5 \fb of integrated luminosity at a beam collision energy of $\sqrt{s} = 7$ TeV in 2010--11 in the search for supersymmetry (SUSY), and an additional 20 \fb of data has been recorded in 2012 at $\sqrt{s} = 8$ TeV prior to the long shutdown in 2013--14.
-Much attention has shifted to this massive amount of data collected at 8 TeV that is under intense analysis by the ATLAS and CMS Collaborations at present, and as we shall illuminate here, accumulating statistics manifest an intriguing profile of excess events that we believe could potentially represent significant underlying correlations in the data observations for one prominent supersymmetric framework.
+The LHC has accumulated 5 \fb of integrated luminosity at a beam collision energy of $\sqrt{s} = 7$ TeV in 2010--11 in the search for supersymmetry (SUSY), and an additional 20 \fb of data has been recorded in 2012 at $\sqrt{s} = 8$ TeV prior to the long shutdown in 2013--14 and energizing of the 13 TeV LHC in 2015.
+Much attention has shifted to the data collected at 8 TeV that is under analysis by the ATLAS and CMS Collaborations at present, and as we shall illuminate here, accumulating statistics manifest an intriguing profile of excess events that we believe could perhaps represent significant underlying correlations in the data observations for one prominent supersymmetric framework.
 Over and above this curious LHC data production, we further wish to elucidate interesting correlations of the 7 TeV results with this 8 TeV data set.
-If the peculiar relationships to be examined in-depth in this work are genuine and not the result of several parallel statistical fluctuations, then the all-inclusive data acquisition of 8 TeV collision statistics in 2012 could bear the first solid evidence.
+If the peculiar relationships to be examined in-depth in this work are genuine and not the result of several parallel statistical fluctuations, then early data acquisition of 13 TeV collision statistics in 2015 should bear the first convincing evidence.